ark-network/ark/README.md

 > `arkd` is currently in alpha stage.
 This software is experimental and under active development.
 > **DO NOT ATTEMPT TO USE IN PRODUCTION**.
 Use at your own risk.

+## What is arkd?

+`arkd` is the server implementation of Arkade instance that builds on top of the Ark protocol, a layer-2 solution for Bitcoin that enables fast, low-cost off-chain transactions while maintaining Bitcoin's security guarantees.
+As an Ark Operator, the server:

+- Creates and manages Batch Outputs through on-chain Bitcoin transactions
+- Facilitates off-chain transactions between users
+- Provides liquidity for commitment transactions (on-chain settlements that finalize each batch)
+- Co-signs multisignature arrangements while preserving user exit rights

+The Operator's role is designed with strict boundaries that ensure users always maintain control over their funds.
+This architecture allows for efficient transaction batching while preserving the trustless nature of Bitcoin.

 ## Supported Networks and Wallets

 `arkd` supports the following Bitcoin network: